Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/WidgetSign.md

 - Actor: <a href="Actor.md#user-content-get-factory-connectors">getFactoryConnectors()</a>, <a href="Actor.md#user-content-get-inventories">getInventories()</a>, <a href="Actor.md#user-content-get-network-connectors">getNetworkConnectors()</a>, <a href="Actor.md#user-content-get-pipe-connectors">getPipeConnectors()</a>, <a href="Actor.md#user-content-get-power-connectors">getPowerConnectors()</a>, <a href="Actor.md#user-content-location">location</a>, <a href="Actor.md#user-content-rotation">rotation</a>, <a href="Actor.md#user-content-scale">scale</a>
 - Object: <a href="Object.md#user-content-get-hash">getHash()</a>, <a href="Object.md#user-content-get-type">getType()</a>, <a href="Object.md#user-content-hash">hash</a>, <a href="Object.md#user-content-internal-name">internalName</a>, <a href="Object.md#user-content-internal-path">internalPath</a>
 ### Method <code id="set-prefab-sign-data">setPrefabSignData</code> (prefabSignData)
-Sets the prefabg [?] sign data e.g. the user settings like colo [colon?] and more to define the signs content.
+Sets the prefabg sign data e.g. the user settings like colo and more to define the signs content.

 <b>Parameters:</b>